 The record in question was a transcript of a meeting hosted by a faculty member and involving other faculty and staff at the university as well as industry and government representatives to discuss research management and communications.
 The university withheld the majority of the transcript on the basis that it contained the personal information of non-university employees, as well as advice, proposals, recommendations, analysis or policy options developed by or for the university and consultations and deliberations involving officers or employees of the university.
 The exemption for personal information is mandatory pursuant to section 28(1) of The Local Authority Freedom of Information and Protection of Privacy Act, and the exemption for advice, proposals, recommendations, analysis, policy options, consultations and deliberations is permitted pursuant to sections 16(1)(a) and 16(1)(b) of the Act.
 These exemptions are intended to allow for candor during the policy-making process and to permit public bodies to consider options and act without constant public scrutiny (see the IPC Guide to Exemptions).

-The university did not agree to comply with the recommendations on the basis that the interpretation and application of the Act was unreasonable and the review lacked procedural fairness, and in order to protect the principles involved including academic freedom.
-Please find the university's submissions below:
+The university did not agree to comply with the recommendations on the basis that the interpretation and application of the Act was unreasonable and that the review lacked procedural fairness.
+An unduly narrow approach to the provisions of the Act will undermine privacy, the purpose and intent of the discretionary exemptions, as well as academic freedom.

 On June 4, 2018, the Office of the Information and Privacy Commissioner released Investigation Report 309-2017.
 A clerical employee of the College of Medicine improperly used their access to a provincial health record system to access health records without a need to know.